Matuschka: Early life

-Education: 1971–1975
+Education

 Windsor Mountain Prep School

 Windsor Mountain School was a private Prep School in the Berkshires and was known for its progressive, experiential learning, and multi-cultural student body.
 It is at Windsor Mountain School that Jan Wiener, a European History teacher, gave the aspiring artist and model the nickname "Matuschka"—a version of Motichka—which sounded much like her idol, the model "Veruschka".

 At Windsor Mountain Matuschka excelled in the arts, winning the Art Prize at graduation and showed interest in photography as an art form.
-In 1973 she had her first solo art exhibition at the Lenox Library, which was reviewed in The Berkshire Eagle.
+In 1973 she had her first solo art exhibition of figurative works at the Lenox Library, which was reviewed in The Berkshire Eagle.

-As a teenager Matuschka worked as a waitress, maid, house painter, wood splitter, electrician, fully attired Go-Go dancer in New Jersey, nude model, art assistant and photo retoucher.
+As a teenager, Matuschka worked as a waitress, maid, house painter, wood splitter, electrician, fully attired Go-Go dancer, nude model, art assistant, and photo retoucher.

 The Berkshires

-Matuschka lived in Lenox next to Tanglewood and close to Alice's Restaurant where she met Ray and Alice Brock, attending several of their classic Thanksgiving Dinner events.
-Photographer Don Snyder would become Matuschka's mentor as she became his muse and mentee for the next 30 years.
+Matuschka lived in Lenox next to Tanglewood and close to Alice's Restaurant where she met Ray and Alice Brock, attending several of their classic Thanksgiving dinners, and was introduced to photographers Gerard Malanga and Don Snyder.
+Don Snyder would go on to become Matuschka's mentor as she became his muse and mentee for the next 30 years.

 During the two years she lived in the Berkshires, Matuschka worked as a photography/gallery assistant and apprentice to photojournalist Clemens Kalischer of The Image Gallery in Stockbridge, Massachusetts.
-She also posed for life sketching classes, regional artists and taught life sketching at Windsor Mountain.
+She also posed for life sketching classes, regional artists, and taught life sketching classes at Windsor Mountain.
+Matuschka's work as both a model and photographic assistant was essential to her development both behind the camera and in front of one.
+In the mid 70s Snyder introduced her to William Silano in NYC and working alongside these two photographers, she learned the art of chemically toning and manipulating prints in the darkroom.
+It is during this time that Matuschka began photographing herself in black and white on 35mm film.